ErinaTheDummy/SwordToShield/Character_Creation/Backgrounds.md

 - 50 GP (A day's pay)

-# Occupations
+# Background
-You are automatically proficient in your tools of trade.
+You are automatically proficient in your starting items.

 ## Farmer
-Your tools of trade are a scythe and a shovel
+Your starting items are a scythe and a shovel

 ### Farm Knowledge
 You gain proficiency in nature and survival and have advantage on checks to identify plants and animals.

 ## Rancher
-Your tools of trade are a trident, 10 rations of animal feed, and a net.
+Your starting items are a trident, 10 rations of animal feed, and a net.

 #### Herder
 You regularly shepard animals, guiding them gently.
 You gain proficiency in animal handling and persuasion.
 You may also gain the trust of wildlife by granting them a piece of food not usual to their diet.

 ## Fisherman
-Your tools of trade are a fishing pole, 10 pieces of bait, and a tacklebox.
+Your starting items are a fishing pole, 10 pieces of bait, and a tacklebox.

 #### Aquatic Adept
 You have advantage on checks to locate bodies of water in the wilderness and you have advantage on checks to fish in naturally occurring bodies of water.
 You also gain 15 feet of swimming speed.

 ## Miner
-Your tools of trade are a pickaxe, 10 pitons, and a miner's cap.
+Your starting items are a pickaxe, 10 pitons, and a miner's cap.

 #### Dimvision
 You have acclimated to the darkness of the mines.
 You see in dim light as if it is bright light.

 ## Lumberjack
-Your tools of trade are a handaxe, a handsaw, and 50 feet of chains.
+Your starting items are a handaxe, a handsaw, and 50 feet of chains.

 #### Weakpoints
 As an action you may examine an object or structure to determine it's most structurally weak point.
 You deal double damage to objects or constructs when you determine their weakpoint.

 ## Unfortunate
-You do not have a job, and thus do not have tools of trade.
+You do not have a job, and thus do not have starting items.

 #### Learned Beggar
 You rely on the generosity of others to get by.
 You have advantage on persuasion checks to convince others to give you an object or a simple favor.

 ## Clergyman
-Your tools of trade are a holy symbol, a vial of holy water, and vestments
+Your starting items are a holy symbol, a vial of holy water, and vestments

 #### Holy Authority
 You gain proficiency in religion checks.
 You also gain proficiency in one other skill of your choice.

 ## Hunter
-Your tools of trade are a beartrap, caltrops, and a longbow with 30 arrows.
+Your starting items are a beartrap, caltrops, and a longbow with 30 arrows.

 #### Forrester
 You have advantage on checks to track animals in the wilderness and proficiency in survival.
 You also gain 15 feet of climbing speed.

 ## Thief
-Your tools of trade are lockpicking tools and a dagger.
+Your starting items are lockpicking tools and a dagger.

 #### Thieve's Nimbleness
 You gain proficiency in acrobatics and sleight of hand.

 ## Grunt
-Your tools of trade are a shortsword and lockpicking tools
+Your starting items are a shortsword and lockpicking tools

 #### Gang Protection
 You are part of an illegal gang, this gang may offer protection to you from outside forces if they are not extremely formidable.
 In return you must obey the commands of your boss.

 ## Cook
-Your tools of trade are cooking utensils and a dagger
+Your starting items are cooking utensils and a dagger

 #### Butcher
 You are capable of harvesting double the amount of meat from a game creature, to be used in cooking.
 You also may turn a ration into a meal that can feed two, which expires if not eaten within an hour.